jce2090/palmprint-recognition/README.md

 ## Train

-1.Download the IITD palmprint dataset:
+1. Download the IITD palmprint dataset:

-2.Train a model by selecting the model name and configuration file(configuration.py).
+2. Train a model by selecting the model name and configuration file(configuration.py).
 During the training, model will be saved in folder 	checkpoints/model_name

 ```
 	python main.py --model_name